Are you an adviser? Go to Unbiased Pro

 • Find a property you’re interested in buying by contacting a company that offers shared ownership homes.
 They can provide more information, organise viewings and check if you can afford it.

 • Reserve your property.
 This may involve a fee of up to £500.
-Once this is paid, your home is reserved for a set amount of time, and the fee is taken off the amount you pay on completion day.
+Once paid, your home is reserved for a set amount of time, and the fee is taken off the amount you pay on completion day.
 You might not get a refund if you don’t buy the property.

 • Pass a financial assessment with the housing association and a credit check.